-The undersigned organizations are writing in strong support of the Balderson-Craig Amendment # 244 to the "INVEST in America Act" (H.R.
-3684), which would help modernize the Farm-Related Restricted Commercial Driver's License (CDL) or more commonly referred to as the "Seasonal Ag CDL" program.
+On behalf of the undersigned organizations, we are writing to request your support for modernizing the Farm-Related Restricted Commercial Driver's License (CDL) or more commonly referred to as the "Seasonal Ag CDL" program.
 This has been an essential seasonal program for farm-related service industries since 1992.
 Our industries have a very strong transportation safety record and it has not been diminished since these federal regulations have been in place.
 The Seasonal Ag CDL program has helped promote economic growth for America's agricultural industries serving the essential needs of farmers during the busy planting and harvesting seasons.
-Due to challenging weather events as well as the increase in crop production diversification over the past several decades it is necessary to modernize the federal regulations that provide a framework for these states administered programs.
+Due to challenging weather events, the increase in crop production diversification, technological advances and weight increases in light duty pickup trucks and agricultural equipment over the past several decades it is necessary to modernize the federal regulations providing the framework for these state administered programs.
 The temporary shutdown of the state Department of Motor Vehicles offices throughout the nation during the height of the Covid-19 pandemic also caused major disruptions for farm-related service industries and their rural communities.
-This critical seasonal CDL program is currently authorized in 24 states.